Arab OPEC ministers meet in Doha as COP28 discusses phasing out oil and gas | Headlines

 Ministers from Iraq, Kuwait, Algeria, Libya and non-OPEC member Oman arrived for the energy meeting, as well as Saudi Energy Minister Prince Abdulaziz bin Salman who had been in Dubai for the U.N climate summit.
 United Arab Emirates Energy Minister Suhail Mohamed Al Mazrouei was absent.

-maintained that a phase down of fossil fuels is inevitable and essential, but as part of a transition that takes into account the circumstances of each country and region.

 Saudi Arabia, the de-facto leader of OPEC, and top ally Russia are among several countries insisting that the COP28 conference in Dubai targets emissions, rather than the fossil fuels causing them, according to observers in the negotiations.
-Qatar, which left OPEC in 2018, but whose position is largely aligned with other oil- and gas-producing nations, said that it had invested tens of billions of dollars in its LNG industry, even when many doubted the feasibility of such investments.
+Qatar, which left OPEC in 2018, but whose position is largely aligned with other oil and gas producing nations, said that it had invested tens of billions of dollars in its liquefied natural gas (LNG) industry, even when many doubted the feasibility of such investments.

 "Our decision at the time was based on a realistic understanding of market fundamentals and efforts to reduce global carbon emissions," Saad al-Kaabi, the head of Qatar's state-run energy company, told the conference.
 PHASE OUT